-The biggest hurdle for any new shop: How to make money in coffee
+The biggest hurdle for any new coffee shop: how to make money in coffee.

 Once your coffee business is up and running, making a profit doesn’t happen on its own.
 Yes, your product should be able to speak for itself, but is your potential income fully under your control?
 To be profitable, you need to understand and execute these ten fundamentals.